 What causes menopause body odour?

 You can often awake to find your bed sheets soaked through to the point that you need to change the bed.
 Night sweats can play havoc with your sleep patterns and may make you wake up several times during the night.
-This can lead to fatigue and exhaustion in the morning.
+Sleep deprivation can lead to fatigue and exhaustion in the morning.

 Body odor is caused by stale sweat being allowed to sit on the skin, this then creates the perfect breeding ground for bacteria, which then, in turn, causes an unpleasant smell.